 So, in one of our previous blog posts it was about the megalithic temples of Malta and Gozo.
 Thus, if you want to find out more about them, CLICK HERE.

-When Max and I were in Gozo, we made the trip out to Xaghra to go see the Ggantija Temples.
+When Paul and I were in Gozo, we made the trip out to Xaghra to go see the Ggantija Temples.
 Yet, we didn’t do a great deal of research about it beforehand.

 But, what we discovered was that several of the megalithic temples were covered with a dome structure.
 Yet, these temples weren’t.

 And, when we were following the pathway to the Ggantija Temples, this was one of the views we witnessed…

 So, these were 10 places to visit in Gozo Malta for breathtaking views.